Minard Castle

 In the spring we acquired two donkeys, Benny, on the

 right in the picture, and his mother Rebecca.
-They have spent
+They have spent most of

-are now indoors in the interest of keeping their hooves dry and
+in the interest of keeping their hooves dry and healthy in the wet

 The cat population continues to thrive.
 In January two of Gracie's

 kittens were re-homed, together, and are doing well.
-The two
+The two we kept,

-All three cats supplement their perfectly adequate diet with
+supplement their perfectly adequate diet with mice and other small

-mice and other small rodents from the garden - as well as, regrettably,
+rodents from the garden - as well as, regrettably, the occasional bird.

-Wishing you a Good New Year!
+Good New Year!

-All the best for 2008 from Reinold
+All the best for

-and Anne Gayre
+2008 from Reinold and Anne Gayre

 15th August 2007